baranyildirim/badstd/README.md

 ## Installation

-LLQA can be built and installed using Bazel.
+HFTBox can be built and installed using Bazel.

 ```bash
 <TODO>